schedulix/schedulix/README.md

 ALTER TABLE SCOPE
 ADD COLUMN METHOD INTEGER NOT NULL WITH DEFAULT; /* 0 */

+Now depending on your DBMS you'll have to find some method to change the definition of the PASSWD column in the table SCOPE.
+It has length 40 which should be 64.
+In case of Ingres, one has to go the long way, like:
+CREATE TABLE X AS SELECT * FROM SCOPE;
+DROP TABLE SCOPE;
+\i sql/ing_gen/SCOPE.sql  /* \i stands for "include" */
+INSERT INTO SCOPE SELECT * FROM X;
+DROP TABLE X;
+COMMIT;

 ALTER TABLE RESOURCE_REQUIREMENT
 ADD COLUMN STICKY_NAME VARCHAR(64) WITH NULL;